 By all indications, a new breed of entrepreneurs is coming, and this crisis is only accelerating their arrival.
 New industries are usually the result of some sort of problem.
 In 2008, it was high unemployment that assured the arrival of the gig economy.
 None of these businesses were around before 2008.
 In fact, the concept of freelance grocery delivery would’ve seemed a bit absurd.
 But here we are.

-As existing entrepreneurs, many you have a leg-up on this evolution of the industry.
+As existing entrepreneurs, many of you have a leg-up on this evolution of the industry.
 You already have customers.
 You’ve interacted with them, heard their complaints and criticisms (far more than you’d like, I’m sure), and have a deep understanding of your industry.
-So, with that, let’s learn to access the insights already at our disposal to learn how your business can evolve.
+So, with that, let’s learn to access the insights already at our disposal to learn how essential businesses can evolve.

 Who Are You Marketing To?

 The first thing we need to do is organize all the information we have into something workable.
 In many, if not all of our cases, we reach out to different types of customers, members, donors, etc. and they all seem rather unique.
 But we can classify them into manageable buckets through an exercise called persona development.
 This is where we assign an identity or “persona” to a similar segment of our overall audience.

 For this exercise, we’re going to pretend we’re a restaurant – frankly, because it’s one of the industries hardest hit and therefore one of the biggest challenges to solve.
 There are many different industries represented on this call, but the fundamentals I’m going to follow will apply to all of you.